-- (a) The factors that led to the decision to use restraints. - (b) Supervisor notification and approval of restraint use. - (c) The types of restraint used. - (d) The amount of time the person was restrained. - (e) How the person was transported and the position of the person during transport. - (f) Observations of the person's behavior and any signs of physiological problems. - (g) Any known or suspected drug use or other medical problems.
+- (a) The amount of time the suspect was restrained. - (b) How the suspect was transported and the position of the suspect. - (c) Observations of the suspect's behavior and any signs of physiological problems. - (d) Any known or suspected drug use or other medical problems.